Shinnecock Indian Nation: History

-The Shinnecock were among the thirteen Indian bands loosely based on kinship on Long Island, which were named by their geographic locations, but the people were highly decentralized.
-The most common pattern of indigenous life on Long Island prior to their economic and cultural destruction - and, on occasion, actual enslavement - by the Europeans was the autonomous village linked by kinship to its neighbors.
+The Shinnecock are Indigenous to Long Island.
+The most common pattern of Indigenous life on Long Island prior to their economic and cultural disruption — and, on occasion, actual enslavement — by the Europeans was the autonomous village linked by kinship to its neighbors.
 They were related and politically subject to the Pequot and Narragansett, the more powerful Algonquian tribes of southern New England across Long Island Sound.
 The Shinnecock are believed to have spoken a dialect of Mohegan-Pequot-Montauk, similar to their neighbors the Montaukett on Long Island.
 As is the case with many North Eastern tribes after the establishment of reservations, the Shinnecock language was not allowed to be spoken in schools and its use was highly frowned upon off the reservation.
 This caused a decline in the number of people who spoke the language, the tribe is actively engaged in language renewal programs to secure the legacy of the language for future generations.

 The bands in the western part of Long Island were Lenape (Delaware), such as the Matinecock and Patchogue.
 Also part of the large Algonquian languages family, these Lenape spoke a Delaware-Munsee dialect, one of three of their people.
 They shared a longhouse social system with their people also located in a territory that extended through the mid-Atlantic area, from western Connecticut, the lower Hudson River Valley, through present-day New Jersey, Delaware and Pennsylvania.

 Like the other Native peoples of Long Island, the Shinnecock made wampumpeag (wampum), shell beads strung onto threads that were used as currency, for record-keeping, for aesthetic purposes, and to symbolize a family.
 These shell beads have been found at Native American-inhabited sites as far west as the Rocky Mountains, showing their value in a trade.
 Although other New England tribes produced wampumpeag, the Indians of Long Island are reputed to have made the best.
 Paumanok, one of the many names given to Long Island, means "land of tribute".
 The tribe was subject to raids by the Pequot and other New England tribes to control this valuable trade commodity.
 The Europeans quickly learned the value of the Shinnecock wampumpeag in a trade with other tribes.
 Cockenoe, a Montaukett/Shinnecock captured during the Pequot War in 1637, worked with John Eliot in Boston in the 1640s to translate the first parts of the Eliot Indian Bible, before returning to Long Island.